 How to Get a Personal Loan From Navy Federal

-Navy Federal Credit Union’s personal loans have excellent interest rates on the low and high end compared to some other lenders.
-The rates could help borrowers with good or bad credit scores, who might normally go elsewhere for a personal loan, save money.
-And for borrowers who only need a small amount of money, and want to pay it back quickly, Navy Federal is a good option compared to payday loans.
+Navy Federal Credit Union’s personal loans have good interest rates if you don’t have great credit, with a relatively low maximum APR at 18%.
+And for borrowers who only need a small amount of money and want to pay it back quickly, Navy Federal is a good option compared to payday loans.

-However, membership could be a big hurdle for potential borrowers.
-If you don’t qualify for membership through your own military service or the service of a relative, you can’t access Navy Federal personal loans.
+However, membership is a big hurdle for potential borrowers.
+If you don’t qualify for membership through your own military service or a relative’s service, you can’t access Navy Federal personal loans.
 You may want to look at other credit unions—even those that require membership—to take advantage of similar low interest rates.
 But if you need a personal loan right away, consider applying with a lender that doesn’t have a membership requirement.